-SpringerOpen is a member of the Committee on Publication Ethics (COPE) and endorses the World Association of Medical Editors (WAME) Policy Statement on Geopolitical Intrusion on Editorial Decisions.
+SpringerOpen is a member of the Committee on Publication Ethics (COPE).
 In order to safeguard the quality of SpringerOpen journal publications, Springer has developed a policy on Publishing Integrity which is in line with the philosophy of COPE.

 We follow the principle that we have a prime duty to maintain the integrity of the scientific record.
 Springer’s Policy on Publishing Integrity addresses: